Reiner Sturm

-Reiner Sturm (1950 – 27 August 2003 in Aachen) was a German murderer who murdered two women in Wuppertal.
+Reiner Sturm (1950 – 27 August 2003) was a German murderer who murdered two women in Wuppertal.
 While he was being sought, he murdered a man in Frankfurt because he suspected the man had recognized him.
 After he seriously injured two other inmates in jail, he remained in detention until the end of his life.

 Early life

 Reiner Sturm's parents divorced when he was 15.
 After attending primary school, he completed two apprenticeships as a decorator and toolmaker.
 He then attended a sailing school in Bremen and went to sea for several years.
 Instead of becoming a captain, he became a pimp on the Reeperbahn in St. Pauli, Hamburg.

 In 1974, he was involved in a bank robbery in Eschersheim, was arrested and sentenced to three years imprisonment, which he served in Frankfurt's Preungesheim Prison.
 There he met felon Heinz Otto Bartel, whom he began to admire.
 After his release, he broke up with his fiancée and best friend, found no work and accumulated debts in six figures.
 According to his own statements, he contemplated suicide at the time.